Australia: The Great Barrier Reef to Sydney14 days / Nature & Wildlife Tours

 Yarra Valley Winery via Steamtrain $189* pp

 Embark on a journey to the Dandenong Ranges rainforest.
 Upon arrival, you’ll have the opportunity to feed some of the wild birds native to the area, including colorful parrots and cockatoos.
 Next, board the authentic “Puffing Billy” steam-powered train en route to Menzies Creek.
 Along the way, admire the mountain’s eucalyptus forest and fern gullies.
 After the scenic train ride, you’ll travel to a regional vineyard to enjoy an included lunch and wine tasting, followed by a visit to another local winery.

 Venture to Alice Springs, the heart of the Australian Outback

-Today, fly to the Northern Territory for a comprehensive tour of Alice Springs, the heart of central Australia.
-You’ll see many buildings dating back to Australia’s colonial days, including the Stuart Town Gaol and the Old Telegraph Station.
+Today, fly to the Northern Territory to Alice Springs, where you’ll learn about many institutions dating back to Australia’s colonial days, including the Royal Flying Doctor Service and the School of Air.

 Ayers Rock1 night - hotel info

 Traverse the rust-dusted landscape of Uluru National Park

 Begin the day with an optional sunrise flight (and champagne breakfast) via hot air balloon over the Red Centre.
 Later this morning, journey by motor coach through the desert to the breathtaking Uluru-Kata Tjuta National Park, where you’ll spend the night.
 This evening, enjoy a guided tour of Kata Tjuta, a stunning collection of 36 weathered rock domes also known as the Olgas.